overdrivenpotato/EdmpPlugBot/README.md

     * Gives an eta for when your turn will be based on previous plays and your position in the waitlist.
 * !url
     * Returns the URL of the playing song.
+* !listadmins
+    * Returns a list of Admins currently in the room.
 * !mal
     * ples no
 * !reminder